 You must apply to UCL formally and have an offer of a PhD place or be already registered at UCL before applying for a UCL scholarship - there is an additional step in this process.
 Please check out more information (see Step 2) for Overseas applicants or UK/EU applicants .
-The lay summary and additional reference must be received in UCLIC by Fri 6 Jan 2017.
+The lay summary and additional reference must also be received in UCLIC by Louise Gaynor by Fri 5 Jan 2018.

 Applicants seeking other sources of funding, applying for studentships or who have their own funding can apply outside these deadlines, but ideally before: